Testsigma

 Common Types of Defects

-1. Logical defects refer to errors made during the implementation of code.
-Such mistakes occur when the programmer needs a better understanding of the problem or approaches it incorrectly.
-Additionally, logical defects can arise if the programmer fails to consider corner cases while implementing the code.
-These defects are typically related to the core of the software.
+Also, logical defects can arise if the programmer fails to consider edge cases while implementing the code.
+These defects are typically related to the core functionality of the software.

-3. Arithmetic Defects refer to mistakes made by developers when working with arithmetic expressions or in finding solutions to such expressions.
+1. Arithmetic Defects: It refers to mistakes made by developers when working with arithmetic expressions or finding solutions to such expressions.
 These defects are typically caused by a lack of knowledge or focus on the programmer’s part or by code congestion, making it difficult to review the written code properly.

-4. Interface Defects refer to the flaws in how the software interacts with its users.
+1. Interface Defects: Refers to the flaws in how the software interacts with its users.
 These can come in different forms, such as a complex or unclear interface or one specific to a particular platform.
 Proper interface testing can help identify and address these issues.

-7. Performance Defects refer to issues where a system or software application fails to meet expected results, in terms of performance i.e. how well the system performs in specific situations.
+1. Performance Defects: Refers to issues where a system or software application fails to meet expected results in terms of performance, i.e., how well the system performs in specific situations.
 It also involves the way the system responds when subjected to varying loads.

 Here is a guide that talks in detail about the quality assurance in software testing